Batev/Vienna-University-of-Technology/README.md

 # Vienna-University-of-Technology

 ## Overview

-⋅⋅⋅In this repository I have uploaded some of the projects, that I have completed during my studies at the Vienna University of Technology.**
+&nbsp;&nbsp;&nbsp;&nbsp;**In this repository I have uploaded some of the projects, that I have completed during my studies at the Vienna University of Technology.**

-⋅⋅⋅Most of the courses are held in german, which makes the exercises to be written in german.
+&nbsp;&nbsp;&nbsp;&nbsp;_Most of the courses are held in german, which makes the exercises to be written in german.
 The documentation is written in english._

 ## Courses